SPHN Connector

 Introduction

-Hospitals in the SPHN network use a variety of database systems to store their clinical data, which can be found in diverse formats such as a structured SQL database or a non-structured format.
+Data Providers in the SPHN network use a variety of database systems to store their clinical data, which can be found in diverse formats such as a structured SQL database or in different structured formats.
 Validating data quality is difficult to manage with large amounts of data, and is sometimes regarded as time-consuming and resource-intensive, delaying the work that researchers need to achieve.

 The SPHN Connector integrates a variety of tools developed or distributed by the DCC like the SHACLer or the SPHN RDF Quality Check Tool to simplify the production of high quality data.
 In the context of SPHN, the SPHN Connector is intended to and can be used by any data provider for an easier creation and validation of data in RDF.